telerik/document-processing-docs/libraries/radspreadprocessing/features/notes.md

 ### Adding notes

-To add a note you need to specify the related cell, the position which is a cell index, the content, and the author.
+To add a note you need to specify the cell index to which the note will be related, the position where the note should be placed, the author, and the text content.
 Specifying the position is optional and by default, the note is placed next to the related cell.

 #### __[C#] Example 1: Add note__

 {{region cs-radspreadprocessing-features-notes_0}}

-     worksheet.Notes.Add(new CellIndex(1, 1), new CellIndex(5, 5), "John Doe", "Comment Content");
+    CellIndex relatedCellIndex = new CellIndex(1, 1);
+    CellIndex cellIndex = new CellIndex(5, 5);
+    string author = "John Doe";
+    string text = "Comment Content";

+    worksheet.Notes.Add(relatedCellIndex, cellIndex, author, text);

 {{endregion}}